 • An extra exit stairway for the evacuation of building occupants.

-• An additional five service elevators for use by fire services during fires.
+• An additional five service elevators for use by first responders during fires.

-Aside from the regulations in Section 403 of the International Building Code, there are other criteria in the code that must be fulfilled for materials to be granted fire-resistant ratings, regardless of the height of the building.
-The section of the code on Fire-Resistance Ratings of Structural Members (704) has specific rules that must be followed when installing SFRM.
+Aside from the regulations in Section 403 of the International Building Code, there are other criteria in the code that must be fulfilled for materials to be granted flame-resistant ratings, regardless of the height of the building.
+The section of the code on Flame-Resistance Ratings of Structural Members (704) has specific rules that must be followed when installing SFRM.
 These include:

 1.The implementation of the SFRM (Sprayed Fire-Resistive Material) must be in accordance with the list, taking into consideration but not limited to the least layer thickness and dry density of the material, the way of application, the state of the substrate surface, and the utilization of bonding adhesives, sealants, reinforcing or other components